Load Balancing Algorithms

 When persistence is enabled, only the first connection from a client is load balanced.
 While the persistence remains in effect, subsequent connections or requests from a client are directed to the same server.

 Many features within Avi Vantage play an indirect role in the behavior of load balancing.
-See the following KB article for an explanation of why an algorithm may not behave the way it might be expected.
+Refer to the following KB article for an explanation of why an algorithm may not behave the way it might be expected.

 To see the distribution of traffic across servers within a pool, navigate to the Virtual Service > Logs page.
 Enable non-significant logs to capture both errors and successful connections for the desired time period.
 Then select Server IP Address from the sidebar Analytics menu.
 This will show the distribution of connections or HTTP requests across the servers.